Haiti: Energy

-As of 2017, among all the countries in the Americas, Haiti is producing the least energy.
+Haiti relies heavily on an oil alliance with Petrocaribe for much of its energy requirements.
+In recent years, hydroelectric, solar and wind energy have been explored as possible sustainable energy sources.
+As of 2017, among all the countries in the Americas, Haiti produces the least energy.
 Less than a quarter of the country has electric coverage.
 Most regions of Haiti that do have energy are powered by generators.
 These generators are often expensive and produce a lot of pollution.
 The areas that do get electricity experience power cuts on a daily basis, and some areas are limited to 12 hours of electricity a day.
 Electricity is provided by a small number of independent companies: Sogener, E-power, and Haytrac.
 There is no national electricity grid.
-The most common source of energy is wood, along with charcoal.
+The most common sources of energy are wood and charcoal.
 About 4 million metric tons of wood products are consumed yearly.
 Like charcoal and wood, petroleum is also an important source of energy.
 Since Haiti cannot produce its own fuel, all fuel is imported.
-Yearly, around 691,000 tons of oil is imported into the country.
+Yearly, about 691,000 tons of oil is imported into the country.

-In 2018, a 24-hour electricity project was announced; for this purpose 236 MW needs to installed in Port-au-Prince alone, with an additional 75 MW needed in all other regions.
-Presently only 27.5% of the population has access to electricity; moreover, the national energy agency l'Électricité d'Haïti (Ed'H) is only able to meet 62% of overall electricity demand.
+In 2018, a 24-hour electricity project was announced; for this purpose 236 MW needs to be installed in Port-au-Prince alone, with an additional 75 MW needed in all other regions.
+Presently only 27.5% of the population has access to electricity; moreover, the national energy agency l'Électricité d'Haïti is only able to meet 62% of overall electricity demand.